 We've all experienced the explosion of growth in Kent.
-We need leaders with experience - leaders who are willing to act without appearing the special interest groups.
+We need leaders with experience - leaders who are willing to act without appeasing the special interest groups.

 As a Legislative Aide at the House of Representatives, I have unique insight as to how government can better serve our community - that doesn't mean hiring a lobbyist to do my work for me.
 Families must live within a budget, I think government should too.
-I won't spend our future and run the city on a credit card.
+I won't spend our future and run the city on a to safety in your home.
+I will continue to listen to those needs long past election day.

 I have been going door to door since June, talking to my neighbors about their concerns and getting a feel for the priorities of the people of Kent.
-I've learned that your concerns range from the rapid influx of apartment complexes to safety in your home.
-I will continue to listen to those needs long past election day.
+I've learned that your concerns range from the rapid influx of apartment complexes